MoebiusZero/CATAAS-Surprise/README.md

 To test if the account has MFA disabled, try logging into any Microsoft 365 service with it and see if it asks for anything.

 ## How I change the mailserver settings?
-You will need to edit the **App.config** for that.
+Before you can even send, you will need to edit the **App.config** for that.
 It will contain settings that look like this:
 ```C#
 <appSettings>
     <add key="Host" value="<smtp server"/>